-One of the objectives of the Company's revised dividend policy was to enhance the Company's appeal to a broader audience of investors.
-Since its introduction, we note some narrowing of the Company's discount to NAV, driven by new demand and positive press commentary.
-Over the period, the Company's discount narrowed from 8.7% to 7.4%.
-The Company did not repurchase any shares during the year.
-However, the Board continues to monitor the discount closely with its advisers and is prepared to repurchase shares when it feels that it is appropriate, taking into account market conditions.
-To ensure that the Board continue to have the power to manage the Company's discount and issue shares in the Company, they recommend that shareholders vote in favour of the resolutions to renew the allotment and buy back authorities at the Company's Annual General Meeting.
+The Board recognises that a widening of, and volatility in, the Company's discount to NAV is seen by some investors as a disadvantage of investment trusts.
+With a robust investment team, a strong process and long term performance, a narrower and more stable discount to NAV has been an increasingly important area of focus for the Board.
+The Board continues to monitor the discount closely with its advisers and is prepared to repurchase shares when it feels that it is appropriate, taking into account market conditions.
+The Company's revised dividend policy has been in place for five years and one of the objectives of the revision was to enhance the Company's appeal to a broader range of investors.
+Since its introduction, it has been pleasing to note some narrowing of the Company's discount.
+To ensure that the Board continue to have the power to manage the Company's discount and issue shares in the Company, they recommend that shareholders vote in favour of the resolutions to renew the allotment and buyback authorities at the Company's AGM.